 Home/Hospital instruction is a temporary placement which extends to 45 days.
-In rare cases the Home Hospital placement may be extended with the authorization of the medical provider.
-Parents/Guardians should contact the Principal or a school nurse at the student's school for information on how to enroll their child in "Home Hospital" and obtain a home hospital request form from a licensed physician to complete.
+In rare cases, the Home Hospital placement may be extended with the authorization of the medical provider.
+Parents/ Guardians should contact the Principal or a school nurse at the student's school for information on how to enroll their child in "Home Hospital" and obtain a home hospital request form from the Health Office at the student's school.
+A licensed health care provider must complete the form and it must be returned to the Health Office for processing.
 This form must be renewed every six weeks.

-When the student with a temporary disability is in a hospital or other residential health facility, excluding a State hospital, located outside of this District, the student is considered to be legally residing in the school district in which the hospital is located (EDC 48207- 48208).
+When the student with a temporary disability is in a hospital or other residential health facility, excluding a State hospital, located outside of this District, the student is considered to be legally residing in the school district in which the hospital is located (EC 48207- 48208).
 It is the responsibility of the parent/guardian to notify the new school district, and the new school district becomes responsible to provide instruction for the student.

-Inter-district Attendance EDC 46600 et seq.
+Inter-district Attendance EC 46600 et seq.